-In its ECL models, the Group relies on a broad range of forward looking information as economic inputs, such as:
+In its ECL models, the Bank relies on a broad range of forward looking information as economic inputs, such as:

 - GDP growth

 - Volume of production of oil and gas condensate

-- base rates of the NBRK;
+- Base rates of the NBRK

 - Oil price

-- inflation.
+- Inflation

-The inputs and models used for calculating ECLs may not always capture all characteristics of the market at the date of the consolidated financial statements.
+The inputs and models used for calculating ECLs may not always capture all characteristics of the market at the date of the separate financial statements.
 To reflect this, qualitative adjustments or overlays are occasionally made as temporary adjustments when such differences are significantly material.

-The Group obtains the forward-looking information from third party sources (external rating agencies, governmental bodies e.g. NBRK and international financial institutions).
-Experts of the Group's Risk Management Department determine the weights attributable to the multiple scenarios.
+The Bank obtains the forward-looking information from third party sources (external rating agencies, governmental bodies e.g. NBRK and international financial institutions).
+Experts of the Bank's Risk Management Department determine the weights attributable to the multiple scenarios.
 The tables show the values of the key forward looking economic variables/assumptions used in each of the economic scenarios for the ECL calculations.